mdelobelle/inline-title-addons/README.md

 Then add a new command:
 - set the name of the command.
 In case of use of a javascipt script for this command, the name of the command is the name of the file minus the ".js" extension
 - set a description (will appear as a tooltip when hovering the button on desktop)
-- set an icon name fot the button (from lucide.dev library)
+- set an icon name for the button (from lucide.dev library)
 - set the field type:
   - command : for à obsidian command
   - script: for a javascript file